 The sport of endurance riding, which involves trekking great distances on horseback.
 In older times, these races could be cross-country.
 Nowadays, most national events are between 50 and 100 miles, which can be completed in about 12 hours by the winners.
 The rides are divided into different legs, with health checks for the horses and riders before they're cleared to continue the competition.

 Stephen King, writing as Richard Bachman - The Long Walk.
 It's a foot race run by 100 teenage boys, the so-called "walkers", with the following rules: if you drop below 4 miles an hour, you get a warning.
 Receiving 3 warnings in quick succession gets you killed.
 And as a final touch, it has no finish - it lasts until there's only one surviving walker.
 It's written by Stephen King - were you expecting a happy ending?

-The 1925 serum run to Nome, also known as the "Great Race of Mercy," was not a race against other competitors, but a race against nature itself - 20 mushers and over 150 dogs undertook a 674-mile journey in blizzard conditions to save Nome, Alaska from a diphtheria epidemic after aircraft proved unusable.
+The 1925 serum run to Nome, also known as the "Great Race of Mercy," was not a race against other competitors, but a race against nature itself — twenty mushers and over a hundred and fifty dogs undertook a 674-mile journey in blizzard conditions to save Nome, Alaska from a diphtheria epidemic after aircraft proved unusable.
 The serum arrived in five and a half days, a feat that has never been duplicated.
-The Iditarod, mentioned above, is in part a commemoration of this last great hurrah and Crowning Moment of Awesome of dog-sledding.
+The Iditarod, mentioned above, is in part a commemoration of this last great hurrah and Crowning Moment Of Awesome of dog-sledding.